Battsetseg20/printf/README.md

 ##### int _printf(const char *format, ...)
 * the function produces output under the control of a format string that specifies how subsequent arguments (or arguments accessed via the variable-length argument of stdarg(3)) are converted for output.

 The format string is composed of zero or more directives:
 Ordinary characters that are copied unchanged to the output stream. (except %) Conversion specifications, each of which results in fetching zero or more subsequent arguments.
 Each conversion specification starts with the character %, ends with a conversion specifier ( which is a letter).

 The conversion specifier:
 The conversion specifier is a letter that specifies the type of conversion to be applied.
 Our program includes the following conversion   specifiers:
 d:	   decimal number to be provided for printing.
 i:	   integer to be provided for printing
-c:	   character to be provided for printing s	   The const char * argument is expected to be a pointer to an array of character type (pointer to a string).
+c:	   character to be provided for printing
+s:	...The const char * argument is expected to be a pointer to an array of character type (pointer to a string).
 %	    A per cent sign '%' is written.
 No argument is converted.

 Return value: Upon success, _printfs return the number of characters printed (excluding the null byte used to end output to strings)
 A negative 1 is returned if an output error is encountered.

 ##### int (*get_func(const char *format))(va_list)